NickMcConnell/FAangband/docs/world.rst

 The Bookseller (``4``)
-  The Bookseller holds supplies of the simpler books needed by magic users, and will buy the more advanced books which can be found in the dungeon.
+  The Bookseller holds supplies of the simpler books needed by magic users, and will buy the more advanced books which can be found in the wild.

 The Alchemy shop (``5``)
   The Alchemy Shop deals in all types of potions and scrolls.